 Students who choose to write a thesis will declare the general area of their topic with their advisor in the spring of their junior year, carry out the research in the fall term of their senior year, and bring the paper to conclusion in the spring term.
 (See Thesis Schedule).
 Students will enroll in 2 credits for the thesis, which may be counted towards elective credits for the major.

-Departmental honors are awarded to those with a GPA of 3.7 in the major and whose thesis receives a grade of A- or higher.
+Departmental honors are awarded to students whose thesis receives a grade of A- or higher.
 Students may also submit their thesis in the annual competition for the College Alumni Society David M. Robb Prize in the History of Art.

 The Senior Thesis is a valuable component of the Honors Program.
 With a major GPA of 3.5 or better, a student may elect to prepare an essay (normally 40-60 pages) of original research and interpretation under the supervision of a faculty advisor.
 Students may select a topic of their choice, whether drawn from coursework completed at Penn, study or travel undertaken during a summer or abroad, or of any other inspiration.
 Recent theses include the following titles: